SM Town

-SM Town (stylized as SMTOWN) is a musical collective for the recording artists under South Korean entertainment company SM Entertainment.
+SM Town (stylized in all caps as SMTOWN) is a musical collective for the recording artists under South Korean entertainment company SM Entertainment.

 SM Town artists have performed at the annual SM Town Live world tours since the SM Town Live '08 Asia tour in 2008.
 As of 2014, the SM Town Live concert series had cumulatively attracted over 1 million audience members.